-NHS clinicians were not taught this difference, mis-diagnosed and provided the patient with incorrect information with regard to the life-threatening disease.
-Their ignorance can actually worsened the disease and caused further complications.
+NHS clinicians were not taught chelation difference between acute and chronic mercury toxicty, repeatably mis-diagnosing and providing the patient with incorrect medical information with regard to the life-threatening disease.
+Their untrained ignorance can actually worsen the disease and cause a patient further complications.

 The diagnosis of chronic dental ingestion needs urgent detoxification.

 A chelation process is a balancing act with mineral antagonists which dislodge the metals from the organs and tissues into the blood with chelating agents that bind the metals in the blood, and prevent them from being re-deposited somewhere else in the body, so that the kidneys can excrete them.
 Unfortunately, there’s no scientific way of measuring and assessing the balancing.

 Chronic Dental Ingestion